Golden Gate Park: 1906 earthquake relief

-Later years
+Early 20th century

 During the Great Depression, the San Francisco Parks and Recreation Department ran out of public funds.
 Thus, the duties of the department were transferred to the Works Progress Administration (WPA), a government program designed to provide employment and community improvements during the economic woes of the 1930s.
-Within the park, the WPA was responsible for the creation of several features such as the Arboretum, the archery field, and the model yacht club.
-In addition, the WPA reconstructed 13 miles of roads throughout the park and the built the San Francisco Police Department's horse stables.
+Within the park, the WPA was responsible for the creation of several features, including the Arboretum, the archery field, and the model yacht club.
+The WPA reconstructed 13 miles of roads throughout the park and built the San Francisco Police Department's horse stables.

 Another WPA contribution, Anglers Lodge and the adjoining fly casting pools, is still in use today.
-It is home to the Golden Gate Angling & Casting Club (formerly known as the San Francisco Fly Casting Club).
-The horseshoe pits were also entirely created by WPA employees.
+It is home to the Golden Gate Angling & Casting Club, formerly known as the San Francisco Fly Casting Club.
+The horseshoe pits were also created by WPA employees.
 The pits also came with two sculptures, one of a gentleman tossing a horse shoe and one of a white horse (which has since crumbled), both created by artist Jesse S. "Vet" Anderson.

 Most of the water used for landscape watering and for various water features is now provided by groundwater from the city's Westside Basin Aquifer.
 In the 1950s, the use of this effluent during cold weather caused some consternation, with the introduction of artificial detergents but before the advent of modern biodegradable products.
 These "hard" detergents would cause long-lasting billowing piles of foam to form on the creeks connecting the artificial lakes and could even be blown onto the roads, forming a traffic hazard.

-A sliver of park at the far east end of Golden Gate Park, the Panhandle, lies north of Haight-Ashbury, and it was the site of the Human Be-In of 1967, preceding the Summer of Love.
+Summer of Love

+Golden Gate Park is recognized as the birthplace of the Summer of Love.
+On January 14, 1967, the Human Be-In was held in the Polo Fields.
+Organized by artist Michael Bowen, the event was attended by almost 30,000 people.
+Famous artists including the poets Gary Snyder and Allen Ginsberg were in attendance, as calls for alternative lifestyles and expanded consciousness reflected the countercultural attitudes of the period.
+At the event, psychologist Timothy Leary coined the phrase "Turn on, tune in, drop out."

+Several months later, Scott McKenzie's "San Francisco (Be Sure to Wear Flowers in Your Hair)" became an anthem for the Summer of Love.
+The eastern end of the Park was the epicenter of the Summer of Love, with an estimated 100,000 youth visiting the Haight-Ashbury district, where they embraced communal living and counter-establishment values.
+Hippie Hill was a central meeting place, and renowned artists like Janis Joplin, the Grateful Dead, Jefferson Airplane, and George Harrison performed free concerts there during the Summer of Love.